SherineAwad/SingleCells_Similarity/README.md

 ### Citation

-Please cite the following preprint when referring to SCOTv2:

 > Demetci, P., Santorella, R., Sandstede, B., Noble, W. S., and Singh, R. (2021).
 > Unsupervised integration of single-cell multi-omics datasets with disparities in cell-type representation.